ansible-buch/cbi/README.md

 - Currently supports K3s
 - Docker (via Compose) will come soon (not relevant for Ansible Book :-)

-It has been tested on:
+It has been successfully tested on:

 - Debian 12
 - Ubuntu 24.04
 - Rocky Linux 9
-- openSUSE Leap 15.6

 <br/>